cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 end
 ```

-In the above example, we're grabbing the value from the matcher and setting this
-to `post_attribute`.
-This will probably be something like a uuid, slug, or id
-of your Record.

-In the example above, the basic idea of what's happening is we're creating a new
-`SupportTicket` record from the infomation contained in the inbound email.
+In the example above, we're creating a new `SupportTicket` record from the infomation contained in the inbound email.

 We're pulling the `mail.from`, `mail.subject`, and `mail.body` data provided by
 the `Mail` gem and using that to create our new record.

-This allows you to collect the same information as if you directed your user to
+Parsing inbound email allows you to collect the same information as if you directed your user to
 a form to submit a new support request.
-Now you have all the information to
-create a new SupportTicket and your user had a more streamlined process.
+You have all the information to create a new SupportTicket and your user had a more streamlined and familar process.

 The outbound mailer that gets sent as a reply can also contain some type of
 unique identifier we can easily use to look up the original SupportTicket and